Outsourcing Transition Planning

 - Known failure modes and “usual” incidents

-If discovery is skipped, the vendor learns by breaking things.
-That is the expensive way to learn.
+If discovery is skipped, the vendor learns by breaking things — the most expensive way to learn.

 Knowledge transfer